Photo Credit: NPS, Lampley

 A park staff member wielding a backpack sprayer within the planting site on Grape Island.
 Inscribed along the side: ‘water only’.
 Two watering bag assemblies can be seen above the goldenrod facing Hingham to the West.

-Defiant of the Coronavirus pandemic, the work has gone on.
-For several years the Natural Resource Partnerships team with the Boston Harbor Islands has undertaken extensive habitat restoration to promote native biodiversity on the islands, specifically attending to sites on Thompson and Grape Islands.
+While islands like Grape and Thompson were mostly empty of visitors this year, members of the Natural Resource Partnerships team with the Boston Harbor Islands were still hard at work this summer caring for the landscape and its biodiversity.
+For the past several years, the team has undertaken extensive habitat restoration to promote native biodiversity on the islands, specifically attending to sites on Thompson and Grape Islands.
 Despite this year’s particular challenges in safely assembling volunteers, its heat, aridity, and despite the long span of preparation for the growing season that was subsumed in the early chaos of the pandemic—months of important ground work lost—a slow, sturdy path of healing has made its course.

 On Thompson, the Western edge of the island’s long neck was until recently dominated by the highly invasive reed, Phragmites australis, and the deceptively troublesome purple loosestrife, Lythrum salicaria.
 Phragmites is a salt-phobic wetland plant that largely propagates through runners in its root system, and they along with loosestrife, (who also detests salt,) commonly overtake habitat that was once tidally influenced.
 Estuaries or salt marshes blocked off from tidal flow by culverts, pavement, or various developments, prove a lush frontier for these species.
 It is in our interest as a park to combat the unchecked advance of such plants, and especially to do so in the fresh water wetlands of the harbor islands, which are an exceedingly rare and special feature of the park.
 And so to walk the Western edge of Thompson Island now, the visitor will find wide swaths of clear wetland stubbled with the trimmed stalks of phragmites that our team have cut back.
 And in their place, marked with pugnacious orange flags, sprout young native plants.
 Swamp Milkweed (Asclepias incarnata), Allegheny Monkeyflower (Mimulus ringens), Spotted Joe-Pye Weed (Eutrochium maculatum), and a whole assortment of grasses, sedges, and shrubs.